-There is an additional side condition to be satisfied for a usage of transp to type-check: A should be a constant function whenever the constraint r = i1 is satisfied.
-By constant here we mean that A is definitionally equal to $\lambda \rightarrow A i0$, which in turn requires A i0 and A i1 to be definitionally equal as well.
+There is an additional side condition to be satisfied for a usage of transp to type-check: A should be a constant function whenever the constraint r=i1 is satisfied.
+By constant here we mean that A is definitionally equal to $\lambda \to A$ i0, which in turn requires A i0 and A i1 to be definitionally equal as well.